How many children, youth, and families do you serve?

 We seek to help any child or family residing in the North Georgia area with a need that can be met by our services.
 Children and families are served without regard to race, religion, or national origin.

 What are the ages of the children and youth in your programs?

 Any child under the age of 18 is considered for our Foster Care Program.
 Our Independent and Transitional Living programs are for foster care youth ages 18 to 21.
 Our Transitional Living youth are still in the custody of a county, and the program requires that youth become fully independent by age 21.
-Children of all ages may be served along with their parents in our family preservation services (family housing, counseling, emergency financial aid, etc.)
+Children of all ages may be served along with their parents in our family housing program.

 How is The Children’s Home funded?